 How Rare Are Black German Shepherds?

 According to estimates based on data analytics, it has been suggested that only around 6.8 percent of German Shepherds are born with the distinct all-black coat phenotype.
 This rarity adds to the appeal and uniqueness of Black German Shepherds.
-For those specifically interested in acquiring one of these striking dogs, seeking out a breeder who specializes in breeding Black German Shepherds is advisable.
+For those specifically interested in acquiring one of these striking dogs, seeking a breeder specializing in breeding Black German Shepherds is advisable.
 These breeders focus on selectively breeding for the black coat color, increasing the likelihood of obtaining a Black German Shepherd puppy.

 A Few Clubs That Recognize The Black German Shepherd